kmsmith137/sp_hdf5/README.md

 ## Installation

 - You'll need to install HDF5 (including C++ support), if it's not already installed.
-  A fairly recent hdf5 is needed.
-I know that 1.8.17 works, and 1.8.11 is too old.
+  HDF5 1.8.12 or later is required.
 Some installation hints:

   ```
   brew install homebrew/science/hdf5                          # osx